thenulyag/thenulyag/README.md

 - 👀 I’m interested in .HTML..
 - 🌱 I’m currently learning .HTML..
 - 💞️ I’m looking to collaborate on .HTML..
-- 📫 How to reach me .HTML..
+- 📫 How to reach me .email (thenulyagunasekera2010@gmail.com)

 <!---
 thenulyag/thenulyag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.